 Although “Kirby” is a specific variety of cucumber, these days any pickling cucumber tends to be referred to as a Kirby cucumber.
 They’re the shorter, plumper, sort of stubby looking cucumbers with a prickly surface.
 I’ve seen these called salad cucumbers in some produce sections but technically they’re simply pickling cucumbers.

 The cucumbers can be left whole or cut into halves or quarters.
-I typically cut mine into halves unless they're really large in which case I'll quarter them.
-It doesn't really matter so do whatever suits you best.
+I typically cut mine into halves unless they’re really large, in which case I’ll quarter them.
+It doesn’t really matter, so do whatever suits you best.

 Dill Seed or Fresh Dill Heads

 Dill seed is easier to acquire than fresh dill heads.
-It's available in practically every grocery store and from online spice and herb sellers.
-Some years I have a good crop of dill so I have fresh dill heads available, but I can't always depend on that.
+It’s available in practically every grocery store and from online spice and herb sellers.
+Some years, I have a good crop of dill, so I have fresh dill heads available, but I can’t always depend on that.
 The availability of dill seed is very predictable.

 If you happen to have fresh dill heads and want to use them, they work really well in the recipe.
-You'd use three fresh dill heads in place of each tablespoon of dill seed (1 fresh dill head = 1 teaspoon dill seed).
+You’d use three fresh dill heads in place of each tablespoon of dill seed (1 fresh dill head = 1 teaspoon of dill seed).

 The fresh dill fronds are optional.
 I usually place a sprig or two in each jar merely for appearances.
 They’re pretty in there!